ZaneCZ/prettySelect/README.md

 #### Dynamic options loading
 It is possible to setup a function to insert options from other values or through AJAX. *(Connected with searchbar)*

+#### Extended values
+From v0.8.5 it is possible to load extended values instead of just text. *(This simplifies returning values form server, you can simply return array of values now)*